sf-wdi-gaia/rails-controllers-and-routes/README.md

    cd blog_routes_app
 ```

-To explain the concept of resourceful/restful routes, we will scaffold the Post resource:
+To explain the concept of resourceful/restful routes, we will generate the model, controller, views, and routes for the the Post resource with the scaffold command:

 ```
 rails g scaffold post title content
 ```

+>Note: Using scaffold is generally unadvised.

 This command will create all the MVC structure for the resource blog as well as our basic routes!